 What is a healthy volume of sperm?

 According to the World Health Organization (WHO), a healthy male will produce a volume of 1.5 mL of semen.
 Sperm count for a “normal” male will be between 20 million sperm per mL to 300 million sperm per mL of semen.
 A male is diagnosed with a low sperm count when his semen has less than 20 million sperm per mL of semen.
+Learn more male fertility facts and figures.

 What causes low sperm count?